NM2/smartie-doc/index.md

 #### **Pause and change interval**

-All the graphs reported by SmarTIE user interface refer to a well-defined time interval.
-The reference time interval is reported into an orange box, as shown below.
+All the graphs reported on the SmarTIE user interface refer to a well-defined time interval.
+The time interval is reported into an orange box.

 ![interval](https://raw.githubusercontent.com/NM2/smartie-doc/master/images/passive/general-interval.png)

 By default, all graphs show live data about the last two hours.
-When new data is received, all graphs are immediately updated and the reference interval advances in time accordingly.
+When new data is received, all the graphs are immediately updated and the reference interval advances in time accordingly.
 In order to focus on a specific time interval, it is necessary to interrupt live reporting (i.e., by clicking on the pause button).
 When in pause mode, it is also possible to change the interval to have access to the historical data.

-By clicking on the pause button, the selection of a new interval can be performed as shown in the next figure.
+By clicking on the pause button, a different interval can be chosen as shown in the next figure.

 ![interval-change](https://raw.githubusercontent.com/NM2/smartie-doc/master/images/passive/general-change-interval.png)

 ![interval-selector](https://raw.githubusercontent.com/NM2/smartie-doc/master/images/passive/general-interval-selector.png)

-Clicking on the play button will bring the interval back to the last two hours and re-enable live reporting.
+Clicking on the play button brings the interval back to the last two hours and re-enables live reporting.

 #### **Probe selection**

-Some user interface sections allow to look at data collected by one probe or aggregate in turn.
-The choice can be done by using the selector shown in the following example.
+Some sections allow to look at data collected by one probe or an aggregate in turn.
+The choice is done using the selector shown in the following example.

 ![probes-list](https://raw.githubusercontent.com/NM2/smartie-doc/master/images/passive/probes-list.png)

-The selector lists probes divided in three groups depending on their type:
+The selector lists the probes divided in three groups depending on their type:

 *   **Aggregate (A):** a virtual probe aggregating data collected by different probes all belonging to the same group.
 The list contains an aggregate for each defined group.
 The "Aggregate" virtual probe includes data from ALL the probes.
 *   **SmarTIE (S):** a physical or virtual SmarTIE probe.